 She kindly told me she used fresh lemon juice and a combo of cinnamon and nutmeg.
-The best part for me was that her recipe was also completely gluten-free which means my whole family could enjoy it as one of us are trying to do a more wheat-free diet.
+The best part for me was that her recipe was also completely gluten-free which means my whole family could enjoy it as one of us is trying to do a more wheat-free diet.

 What I did was really used a lot of lemon juice.
-While other recipes called for perhaps just a little tiny bit of lemon juice, if at all, I used the juice of an entire lemon (quite smallish) or roughly 2 tablespoons at least.
+While other recipes called for perhaps just a little tiny bit of lemon juice if at all, I used the juice of an entire lemon (quite smallish) or roughly 2 tablespoons at least.
 I also upped the cinnamon to 2 teaspoons and used 1/2 a teaspoon of nutmeg.

 Instead of simply layering the oat mixture on top of the apples, I gently mix the topping and filling here and there (see photo above) – not entirely.

-Best Apple CrispBy: Manila Spoon
+By: Manila Spoon

 November 4, 2015

-- 2 teaspoons ground Cinnamon
+- Ground Cinnamon

-- 1/4 teaspoon ground Nutmeg
+- Ground Nutmeg

-- 1/2 cup Brown Sugar
+- Brown Sugar

-- In the same bowl, mix together the oats, almond meal and sliced almonds, brown sugar and the melted butter.
+- In the same bowl, mix together the oats, almond meal, and sliced almonds, brown sugar, and the melted butter.

 - Evenly sprinkle the oat mixture on top of the apples.
 Gently mix the topping with the apple filling, if desired.
-I do the latter as I want chunky rather than goeey apples.
+I do the latter as I want chunky rather than gooey apples.
 Bake for 30-35 minutes or until bubbly and nicely browned on top and the apples have softened.
 Serve warm with a little pouring (heavy) cream or if feeling indulgent, your favorite vanilla ice cream!
 For me, the cream or ice cream should not be optional so just do it!!!